Published October 17, 2025

 Veteran comparing VA loan vs conventional loan options for home purchase.

-If you’re a veteran or active-duty service member preparing to buy a home, one of the biggest questions you’ll face is whether to use your VA loan or a conventional mortgage.
+If you are a veteran or active-duty service member stationed at Camp Pendleton, Miramar, or Naval Base San Diego, one of the biggest questions you will face is whether to use your VA loan or a conventional mortgage.

-Both have advantages but understanding the differences in cost, flexibility, and long-term impact can help you make the best financial choice for your goals.
+Both have advantages, but understanding the differences in cost, flexibility, and long-term impact can help you make the best financial choice.
+In San Diego County, where median home prices often exceed $800,000, the choice you make can save—or cost—you tens of thousands of dollars upfront.

 1. Down Payment Requirements

-One of the biggest advantages of the VA loan is no down payment required.
-Qualified veterans can finance 100% of the purchase price with zero money down.
+VA Loan: One of the biggest advantages is no down payment required.
+Qualified veterans can finance 100% of the purchase price.
+On an $850,000 home in Oceanside, this allows you to keep your cash in the bank rather than liquidating savings.

-If you put less than 20% down, PMI is required until your equity reaches 20%.
+Conventional Loan: If you put less than 20% down, you must pay PMI until your equity reaches 20%.
+On a high-value property, PMI can add $300 to $600 to your monthly payment.

 3. Interest Rates and Fees